canonical/tdx/README.md

 ### 5.2 Convert a Regular VM Image into a TD Image

-If you have an existing Ubuntu (`24.04` or `24.10`) VM image, you can enable the Intel TDX feature using the following steps:
+If you have an existing Ubuntu (`24.04`, `24.10` or `25.04`) VM image, you can enable the Intel TDX feature using the following steps:

-1. Boot up your guest, i.e., your regular VM.
+1. Boot up your regular guest.

 2. Download this repository by downloading an asset file from the [releases page on GitHub](https://github.com/canonical/tdx/releases) or by cloning the repository (at the appropriate tag/branch).